-Required components of this service are the following:
+Components of this service are the following:

 - a.
-An initial abbreviated assessment that consists of an addiction focused history by a physician, physician assistant, or nurse practitioner upon admission. - b.
+An initial abbreviated assessment that consists of an addiction focused history and diagnosis by a physician, physician assistant, or nurse practitioner upon admission. - b.
 A physical examination of the beneficiary by a physician, physician assistant, or nurse practitioner within 24 hours of admission. - c.
 An alcohol or other drug-focused nursing evaluation upon admission. - d.
-A comprehensive clinical assessment within ten (10) calendar days of admission. - e.
-An individualized PCP or service plan, documenting problem identification in ASAM dimensions one (1) through six (6), development of treatment goals, measurable treatment objectives, and activities designed to meet those objectives.
+A comprehensive clinical assessment within ten (10) calendar days of admission.